The Best Places to Get Sushi in Cape Town

 Good to know: Their Duck Ramen is the best around in our opinion.

 Hours: Monday: 15h00 – 23h00 Tuesday – Sunday: 12h00 – 23h00

 Contact: 021 433 1837

-This well-known eatery in Mouille Point has moved locations to the bustling Mojo Market, a stone’s throw away in Sea Point.
+This well-known eatery was in Mouille Point but has moved locations to the bustling Mojo Market, a stone’s throw away in Sea Point.
 Serving up fresh traditional sushi and Western variations such as their Hawaiian Roll, Mediterranean Roll and Italian Job.

 Try their: Volcano Tuna Roll